hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `keda_enabled` - (Optional) Specifies whether KEDA Autoscaler can be used for workloads.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AKS-KedaPreview` is enabled and the Resource Provider is re-registered, see [the documentation](Microsoft.ContainerService/AKS-KedaPreview) for more information.

 ---

 A `http_proxy_config` block supports the following: